impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

 #### The `if` directive

-This step uses [the `if` directive](https://web.archive.org/web/20230629043911/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsif){:target="_blank" rel="noopener"} to specify when the job should be run.
+This step uses [the `if` directive](https://web.archive.org/web/20230629043911/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsif){:target="_blank" rel="noopener" } to specify when the job should be run.

 The examples in the docs contain expressions like: